cocos/cocos-docs/en/asset-manager/options.md

 `uuid`，`url`，`path`，`dir`，`scene`，`type`，`priority`，`preset`，`audioLoadMode`，`ext`，`bundle`，`onFileProgress`，`maxRetryCount`，`maxConcurrency`, `maxRequestsPerFrame`, `version`，`responseType`，`withCredentials`，`mimeType`，`timeout`，`header`，`reload`，`cacheAsset`，`cacheEnabled`

-Please **don't** use the above fields as your custom parameter names to avoid conflicts with engine functions.
+Please **DO NOT** use the above fields as your custom parameter names to avoid conflicts with engine functions.

 The optional parameters serve as a communication tool between the upper level business logic and the lower loading line, enabling the upper level business logic to provide parameters to control the operation of the lower loading line.